 - Things happen, whether that be illness, horrible weather or family emergencies.
-Talk to the venue beforehand about the cost of rescheduling the date and after what point is it set in stone?
-This can save you an absolute headache later down the line if you're able to plan accordingly and put some money aside for contingency (This can be added to the honeymoon fund if everything goes swimmingly).
+Talk to the venue beforehand about the cost of rescheduling the date it is set in stone?
+This can save you an absolute headache later down the line if you're able to plan accordingly and put some money aside for contingency (You can add this to the honeymoon fund if everything goes swimmingly).

 Do they have any vendors they could provide or recommend?